 I hope you’re all doing well!
 Welcome to Blogmas Day 5!
 As a blogger, I regularly find myself searching high and low for bits and bobs to help me create the perfect photos all year round, but especially at Christmas!
 I thought I would share my favourite props to help you capture and create the most festive of photos!

 These are an absolute staple for festive photos!
 I actually bought a huge bag of these last year from the charity shop that I volunteer in.
 However, I stumbled across these snow-covered ones this year and I love them!
 They also have flexible wire attached to them, making them really easy to attach to wreaths and garlands!
-You can get your hands on packs of pine cones from craft stores and some bargain shops, I’ve provided links to some that I’ve found online:
+You can get your hands on packs of pine cones from craft stores and some bargain shops.

 If you can resist eating them, keep some aside and use them as props!
 Candy canes are perfect for adding a vibrant pop of colour to your photos.
 You can probably get all kinds of colour combos so have a browse at your local supermarket and see what’s available.
 Keep an eye out for chocolate coins too – they also look great in any festive photos!